arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Here we simulate time series of 100 years and we define a measles outbreak as a region of the time series that meets the following three criteria:

-- The daily measles incidence must be greater than, or equal to, 5 cases
+- The daily measles incidence must be greater than or equal to 5 cases
-- The daily measles incidence must remain above 5 cases for greater than, or equal to, 30 consecutive days
+- The daily measles incidence must remain above 5 cases for greater than or equal to 30 consecutive days
-- The total measles incidence must be great than, or equal to, 500 cases within the bounds of the outbreak
+- The total measles incidence must be great than or equal to 500 cases within the bounds of the outbreak

 Only events meeting all 3 criteria are classified as outbreaks.
 The incidence of non-measles febrile rash (i.e., noise) does not affect the outbreak status of a region but may affect the alert status triggered by the testing protocol.